Cantharidae

 - Cantharidae's instance of is recorded as taxon[3].

-- Cantharidae's taxon name is recorded as Cantharidae[7].
+- Cantharidae's scientific name is Cantharidae[6].

 - Cantharidae's Commons category is recorded as Cantharidae[7].